Fangsheng-Zhou/rayshader_exploration/README.md

 - **Glacier visualization from DEM data**

 ## Data
-The example dataset (`example_data.zip`) contains **spatial data** used in this project, including a DEM of South Cascade Glacier.
+The example dataset store in the Example_DEM_Data folder.
+It contains **spatial data** used in this project, including a DEM of South Cascade Glacier.
 Users can download and extract it to follow along with the provided R scripts.

 ## Getting Started
 To use this project, clone the repository and run the R scripts inside an R environment.